Personal Care & Support

 A Personal Support Worker also needs to be able to work collaboratively with family, client services and other health care professionals within a connected and accountable care team.

-Care provided by our Personal Support Workers is over and above that provided by public health and we will work with in deciding how best to complement public health care provision.
+Care provided by our Personal Support Workers is over and above that provided by public health and we will work with you in deciding how best to complement public health care provision.

 Personal Support Workers are also known as unregulated health care workers and this means they are prevented from performing regulated tasks that would usually be performed by a Registered Nurse or Registered Practical Nurse.